All the versions of this article: [English] [français]

 This seminar is experiential; it is a unique opportunity to grasp in a sensitive way what guides the practice in a Gestalt therapy field perspective and to deepen our concrete and sensitive understanding of this clinical approach.

-Simultaneous translation - Limited number of places
+english & french translation - Due to the pandemic: Limited number of places

 Vincent: I met you twenty years ago and you came last year in France to do a first 2-day seminar.
 It was here, in our institute, at IDeT.
 Although you are famous abroad, you are still little known to French gestaltists.
 Can you briefly tell us who you are and how you came to field theory?